taiyuuki/utils/doc/utils.debounce.md

 ## debounce() function

-The `debounce` function is implementing the debounce functionality for a given function.
-It takes in Ttwo parameters: `func`<!-- -->, which is the function to be debounced, and `timeFrame`<!-- -->, which is the time Tinterval in milliseconds.
-The returned function will only execute `func` if `timeFrame` milliseconds Thave passed since the last time it was called.
-If it is called again before `timeFrame` milliseconds Thave passed, the timer is reset and the function will not be executed.
+This is a function that implements debounce functionality for a given function.

 **Signature:**